shiv669/code-review-system/README.md

 - closed

 All backend logic checks state explicitly before allowing mutations.
-The system does not rely on assumptions or inferred intent.
+The system does not rely on inferred intent or client assumptions.

 ---